Climate TRACE vs Triton AI

 - Useful for climate policy and research

-- Focus on water efficiency
+- Focuses on water efficiency and crop yield stability

 - Limited to greenhouse gas emissions data